 The Genetics and Aging Research Unit at Massachusetts General Hospital is a collaborative effort of multiple laboratories dedicated to discovering molecular mechanisms of pathology and developing therapies for treating and preventing Alzheimer’s disease.

 The Genetics and Aging Research Unit at Massachusetts General Hospital (MGH) was founded by Dr. Rudy Tanzi in 1995.
-Today, the unit consists of nine laboratories focusing on:
+Under his directorship, the unit now consists of nine laboratories focusing on:

 1. Identifying genetic risk factors for Alzheimer's disease as director of the Cure Alzheimer’s Fund-Alzheimer’s Genome Project elucidating the mechanisms underlying the etiology and pathogenicity of the genes responsible for Alzheimer's disease through the application of molecular, cell biological, and biochemical strategies